Acute Otitis Media Treatment & Management

 Antimicrobial Therapy

-A present, a chorus of advocates recommends withholding antibiotic therapy for patients with AOM and following a “watchful waiting” or “wait and see” approach.
-As expected from long-known data, most children managed in this fashion do well, but a study from England observes that the rate of mastoiditis increased in children at a rate that is, essentially, the inverse of the decrease in prescriptions for acute otitis.
+At present, a chorus of advocates recommends withholding antibiotic therapy for patients with AOM and following a “watchful waiting” or “wait and see” approach.
+As expected from long-known data, most children managed in this fashion do well, although a study from England observed an increase in the rate of mastoiditis in children that was, essentially, the inverse of the rate of decrease in prescriptions for acute otitis.

 General principles